FlixTrain: Services

+Germany

-On 23 March 2018, FlixTrain's inaugural service departed Hamburg for Cologne, scheduled services commenced in the following day.
+On 23 March 2018, FlixTrain's inaugural service departed Hamburg for Cologne.
+Scheduled services began the following day.
 On 26 April of that year, in partnership with Leo Express, FlixTrain launched its first service on the Berlin to Stuttgart route.

 FlixTrain added seven new destinations to its rail network at the start of a new timetable brought into effect on 15 December 2019.
 This included a Berlin – Stuttgart service that also called at Leipzig, Halle (Saale), Erfurt, Gotha, Eisenach, and Lutherstadt Wittenberg.
 Aachen, to the west of Cologne, was also added to the network.
 A new Hamburg – Stuttgart service was planned for the spring of 2020.
-During late 2019, FlixTrain announced plans to launch its first service outside Germany via a new service in Sweden, covering both Stockholm – Malmö, and Stockholm – Gothenburg.
-Originally intended to be launched during the first half of 2020, services in Sweden commenced in partnership with the Stockholm-based rail operator Hector Rail on 6 May 2021.

 Under FlixTrain's 2020 timetable, it was operating trains on three long-distance intercity routes, each being served by two trains per day.
-However, on 20 March 2020, services were suspended temporarily in response to the COVID-19 pandemic.
-While operations resumed on July 23, the company again suspended all of its services during October 2020 at the start of the pandemic's second wave; it was decided during the suspension to overhaul FlixTrain's rolling stock.
-In April 2021, FlixTrain announced the restart of operations during the following month, up to four services per day were running on its Berlin - Cologne and Hamburg - Cologne routes from 20 May.
+On 20 March 2020, services were suspended temporarily in response to the COVID-19 pandemic.
+While operations resumed on 23 July, the company again suspended all its services during October 2020 at the start of the pandemic's second wave; it was decided during the suspension to overhaul FlixTrain's rolling stock.
+In April 2021, FlixTrain announced the restart of operations the following month, and up to four services per day were running on its Berlin - Cologne and Hamburg - Cologne routes from 20 May.

-During early 2021, the company decided to expand the number of services that it would operate to include a new Hamburg - Berlin - Leipzig service, launched on 27 May, a Munich - Augsburg - Würzburg- Aschaffenburg - Hanau - Frankfurt route, launched on 18 June, and FlixTrain's first sleeper train between Hamburg - Berlin - Munich, launched on June 17.
+During early 2021, the company decided to expand the number of services that it would operate to include a new Hamburg - Berlin - Leipzig service, launched on 27 May, a Munich - Augsburg - Würzburg- Aschaffenburg - Hanau - Frankfurt route, launched on 18 June, and FlixTrain's first sleeper train between Hamburg - Berlin - Munich, launched on 17 June.
 FlixTrain noted that these new services added 16 cities and towns to its network.
-This move came in spite of a general downturn in passenger traffic as a consequence of the pandemic, it was speculated that this expansion had been encouraged, at least in part, by the German government’s announced removal of track access fees for 2020 and 2021.
+This move came in spite of a general downturn in passenger traffic as a consequence of the pandemic; it was speculated that this expansion had been encouraged, at least in part, by the German government’s announced removal of track access fees for 2020 and 2021.

 In May 2022, the company announced the addition of three new routes, increasing its network by 12 destinations, expanding to a total of 70 destinations inside Germany; furthermore, service frequency was also increased on the existing Munich - Cologne - Hamburg and Hamburg - Berlin - Leipzig routes.
-Perhaps the most high profile part of this announcement was the pending launch of Flixtrain’s first cross-border service, running between Berlin and the Swiss city of Basel; operations commenced on 23 June 2022.
+Perhaps the most high-profile part of this announcement was the pending launch of FlixTrain’s first cross-border service, running between Berlin and the Swiss city of Basel; operations began on 23 June 2022.